juanmorillios/JMSideMainMenu/README.md

   <content><![CDATA[
 # ${1:JMSideMainMenu}

-TODO: Write a project description

 ## Installation

-TODO: All you need to do is drop JMSideMainMenu files into your project.
+All you need to do is drop JMSideMainMenu files into your project.

 ## Usage

-TODO: Write usage instructions

 ## Requirements

-# Swift3 or higher
+## Swift3 or higher
-# Xcode 8 or higher
+## Xcode 8 or higher
-# iOS 8.0 or higher
+## iOS 8.0 or higher

 ## Demo